25 | Reset: What Becomes Available When You Choose to Dissolve

 And for those ready for deeper work, an intentional psychedelic ceremony with proper preparation and guidance can catalyze in a single day what months of incremental change struggle to reach.

-• Psychedelic neuroscience: Robin Carhart-Harris, REBUS model (the foundational paper on how psychedelics relax the brain's top-down predictions); Gül Dölen's critical period research (how psilocybin reopens developmental windows that normally close in childhood); Michael Pollan, How to Change Your Mind (the book that brought psychedelic science to mainstream conversation)
+• Psychedelic neuroscience: Robin Carhart-Harris, REBUS model (the foundational paper on how psychedelics relax the brain's top-down predictions); Gül Dölen et al.'s critical period research (how psilocybin reopens developmental windows that normally close in childhood); Michael Pollan, How to Change Your Mind (the book that brought psychedelic science to mainstream conversation)

 • Psychology of transition: William Bridges, Transitions: Making Sense of Life's Changes (the definitive guide to navigating the neutral zone between who you were and who you are becoming)